No, but turn your worry into motivation to maintain your health.

 If you’re an anxious middle-aged woman, chances are you’ve wondered about your chances of developing dementia.
 It turns out that your anxiety may be a danger sign — and it’s worse if you also tend to be solitary.

-In a recently-reported study, scientists examined 800 women, aged 38 to 54 years, in 1968, and then again in 1974, 1980, 1992, 2000, and 2005.
+In a study, scientists examined 800 women, aged 38 to 54 years, in 1968, and then again in 1974, 1980, 1992, 2000, and 2005.
 The study tested their “neuroticism” and sociability by standard measures, and also how much recent distress they had felt.
 “Neuroticism” is largely anxiety, but can include other kinds of moodiness.
-Over the 38-year span, about 19 percent of the women developed dementia, mainly Alzheimer’s disease.
+Over the 38-year span, about 19 percent of the women developed dementia, manily with Alzheimer's disease.
 Women who scored the highest on neuroticism were twice as likely to develop Alzheimer’s, though not because they were female: Lead researcher Ingmar Skoog, from the University of Gothenburg in Sweden, and others have said they don’t think the results would be different for men.

 Take a deep breath: science has not shown that you or any other worrier is doomed.
 Your choices count: Eating habits, sleep, exercise, and any other number of factors could ultimately explain the link.
 In this study, researchers weighed in stressful events, and found that they explained only some of the connection between dementia and anxiety.